Chevrolet Equinox: Second generation (2010)

-The second generation Equinox was announced by GM on December 21, 2008, and debuted at the 2009 North American International Auto Show in Detroit.
+The second-generation Equinox was announced by GM on December 21, 2008, and debuted at the 2009 North American International Auto Show in Detroit.
 The 2010 Equinox went on sale in June 2009.
 It is built on a stiffened version of the same "Theta" platform used in the previous model.
-The second generation Equinox was built with a pair of upgraded gasoline direct injection engines, with better fuel economy claimed by GM.
-Earlier 2010 models had the GM badges on the front doors, but were later deleted.
+The second-generation Equinox was built with a pair of upgraded gasoline direct injection engines, with better fuel economy claimed by GM.
+Earlier 2010 models had the GM badges on the front doors but were later deleted.
+It also features the Multi-Flex sliding rear bench seat and an optional height-programmable power liftgate.
+Laminated front door glass was standard on all models.

-Marketing of Chevrolet Equinox resumed in Mexico in late November 2009, for the 2010 model year after a year of absence.
-Sales of the Chevrolet Equinox to Mexico were stopped after the 2011 model year.
-However, in October 2015 the Equinox was reintroduced in Mexico to replace the Captiva Sport for the 2016 model year.
+Marketing of the Chevrolet Equinox resumed in Mexico in late November 2009, for the 2010 model year after a year of absence, but ceased after the 2011 model year.
+However, in October 2015, the Equinox was reintroduced in Mexico to replace the Captiva Sport for the 2016 model year.

-The second generation Equinox is available standard with a 2.4-liter I4 engine produced in Tonawanda, New York and Spring Hill, Tennessee, with a 3.0-liter V6 engine is available as an option.
-Both powertrains contain six-speed automatics and optional all-wheel-drive systems, with front-wheel-drive being standard.
+The second-generation Equinox is available standard with a 2.4-liter Ecotec I4 engine (produced in Tonawanda, New York, and Spring Hill, Tennessee), while a 3.0-liter V6 engine is available as an option on LT and LTZ trims.
+All four-cylinder models come with a fuel economy mode, which alters the drivetrain's behavior for improved fuel economy and is engaged by pressing the "eco" button on the front center console.
+Four-cylinder models have electric power steering, while V6 models have the more conventional hydraulic power steering.
+Both powertrains are mated to a six-speed automatic transmission and an optional all-wheel-drive system, with front-wheel drive being standard.

+This generation of Equinox was assembled in three plants: Ingersoll and Oshawa (both in Ontario), and Spring Hill, Tennessee.
+The latter two plants only produced models with the 2.4-liter Ecotec engine, with Oshawa only producing front-wheel-drive models.

 Model year changes

+2011

+For 2011, the 3.0-liter V6 engine received flex-fuel capability.
+The compass on the Driver Information Center now became standard on all models, while LT models now came standard with Bluetooth and a USB port.
+2LT models also received standard heated cloth front seats.
+On LS models, the "LS" badge on the liftgate was removed.

+2012

+For the 2012 model year, the 2.4-liter Ecotec I4 engine received flex-fuel capability.
+The 2012 model year introduced the Chevrolet MyLink telematics system to the Equinox, beginning in Spring 2012.
+Bluetooth connectivity is now standard on all models, while a seven-inch touch screen radio and backup camera are now standard on the 1LT trim in addition to the 2LT and LTZ trims.
+Exterior mirrors now featured a convex portion for improved blind-spot visibility.
+A forward-collision and lane-departure alert system also became available on V6 LTZ models.